peterwetherall/stroopy-bird/README.md

 ### Bugs 🐛

 - Playing on a monitor with a high frequency refresh rate makes the game much trickier as the game loop is determined by the [browser's refresh rate](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame)
-- Text sizing problem on phones with small screen dimensions

 ### Future ideas 💡